pmc-community/jekyll-site-template/doc-contents/_components/card.md

 The card width can be increased up to `20rem` while keeping the same aspect ratio between the card and its aside content. or it can be set to `100%` to fill in the whole available space.
 Note that a card without aside content and having the width set to 100% will fill the whole viewport (page) width.

 # Simple card
 Adding simple cards is easy, only add the code shown below.
 However, as visual effect on a page, a simple card in a document section may not look quite well and can unbalance the aspect of the document.
 For this reason we added the option to put some aside content near to the card.
 This aside content can be simple text or build from other Docaroo components as the next example illustrates.
-If `contentAside` parameter is not set, the card is rendered as single element in the midle of its section, all further content will be rendered under the card and the space around the card will remain empty.
+If `contentAside` parameter is not set, the card is rendered as single element in the middle of its section, all further content will be rendered under the card and the space around the card will remain empty.

 {% include elements/alert.html class="warning"
     content="Note that the aside content will be shown under the card on narrow screens (mobile devices) and, normally, stays hidden until made visible using the small icon button on the right of the card title."